ScriptSherpa/SheSafe-Gesture-Detection/README.md

 # SheSafe - Gesture Detection System

-🚨 A deep learning-based SOS gesture recognition system trained to detect "Signal for Help" hand signs in real-time using webcam or image input.
+🚨 A deep learning-based SOS gesture recognition system trained to detect "Signal for Help" hand signs in real-time using webcam or image input '.

 ## Features